sabrinasadik/www_threefold.io/www.threefold.io/content/partners/partnervision.md

 +++
 title ="partnervision"
-header = "Becoming part of our Mission" weight = 1
+header = "Becoming part of the Mission" weight = 1
 +++